sygint/awesome-cv-11ty/README.md

 ### `npm run build`

 Builds your `resume.pdf` to the `build` folder.
-It utilizes [@react-pdf/renderer](https://github.com/diegomura/react-pdf) to render the JSX into a `.pdf`.
+It utilizes [Puppeteer](https://github.com/puppeteer/puppeteer) to save the HTML as a `.pdf`.

 ## `npm run dev`

-Runs a nodemon watch script that watches for changes and rebuilds your `cv.pdf`.
+Runs a nodemon watch script that watches for changes and rebuilds your `resume.pdf`.

 ## Work In Progress